Main Website

 Step #6 – Create comprehensive testing standards to check app performance

+Once the viability of the app design is complete, the next step is testing.
+This is the final stage of a typical design process.
 Testing an app’s design is really all about setting some standards and making sure the app delivers on them.
 These standards can be based on performance, design quality, and user experience.
-The following points highlight some types of design testing –

 • Functional testing – To verify whether the app performs each function smoothly.
 This type of testing typically highlights navigational issues that slow down the general user flow